 A Pulse Induction (PI) detector is an option as well, but doesn’t discriminate targets.
 You’ll get a signal on good targets and trashy ones.
 Speaking of good targets, PI detectors are great for finding lost items containing gold.

-Which Metal Detector is Best for the Beach?
+What is the Best Metal Detector for the Beach?

 Best Beach Metal Detector Under $300

 Again, opinions abound, but this model on Amazon has overall great reviews, is light, and the Simplex name bubbles to the top in conversations.
-The tie breaker is that it’s one of very few budget-priced waterproof detectors under $300.
+The tiebreaker is that it’s one of the very few budget-priced waterproof detectors under $300.

 Pinpointers – Is a Metal Detector Enough?